Meet Our Director

 Claire’s combination of musical excellence and a warm and fun-loving style have brought Greater Harrisburg an impressive array of honors, including the championship of the World Choir Games in 2012, multiple regional Sweet Adelines gold medals and the silver medal in the 2019 Sweet Adelines Harmony Classic contest.

-The chorus’s record-setting regional score in 2019 qualified Greater Harrisburg for the Super Bowl of women's barbershop music, the 2020 Sweet Adelines International competition in Louisville.
-The chorus will take the stage in October.
+The chorus’s record-setting regional score in 2019 qualified Greater Harrisburg for the Super Bowl of women's barbershop music, the Sweet Adelines International competition in St. Louis.
+The chorus will take the stage in fall 2021.

 For Claire, music has always been a family affair.
 She was drawn to barbershop harmony at a young age, performing with her sisters in a family quartet, The Busy Bees.
 The quartet appeared on shows all over the East Coast and even on TV’s